“For even as, in poverty, all the members of the family are hungering, thus also, in inheritance, shall all the members of the family be filled.”

 It’s equally important to notice that the above statement doesn’t say, “For even as all the members of the family in poverty are hungering, thus also shall all the members of the family in inheritance be filled” (or, to put it mathematically, it doesn’t say, “For even as x in a are hungering, thus also shall y in z be filled” — with x being the family members “in poverty” and y being another set of family members who are “in inheritance” in this version of the example).
 Neither does it say, “For even as all the members of the family in poverty are hungering, thus also shall all the members of the family who choose to have an inheritance be filled,” I should note.
 No choice is implied here at all; rather, two sets of chronological experiences by the same group of people are spoken of.

-I trust it’s clear to everyone reading this that the parallelism is simply telling us: even as, because they have little money right now, the members of this family are all hungry, it’s equally true that, because of a promised inheritance, the same members of this family will all eventually never go hungry again for the rest of their lives.
+And so I trust it’s now clear to everyone reading this that the parallelism is simply telling us: even as, because they have little money right now, the members of this family are all hungry, it’s equally true that, because of a promised inheritance, the same members of this family will all eventually never go hungry again for the rest of their lives.
 It should be equally clear that it isn’t saying that only the family members in poverty are going hungry while only the family members who will inherit money no longer will be, but rather that every member of this family both began with and will end with the exact same experience as every other member of said family.

 But what does this have to do with Scripture, or with being “in Christ”?
 Well, there’s a similar parallelism (actually, there are a number of them, but I’m going to begin with just one) in Scripture that says: “For even as, in Adam, all are dying, thus also, in Christ, shall all be vivified.” – 1 Corinthians 15:22, Concordant Literal Version